FHA Self-Sufficiency Test For 3- and 4-Unit Properties in 2025

 What’s more, your bottom-line monthly payment might be less than if you purchase a single-family home, thanks to rental income.

-But before making an offer on a 3- or 4-unit home, make sure it passes the FHA self-sufficiency test.
+But before making an offer on a 3- or 4-unit home, it must pass the FHA self-sufficiency test.

 Highlights

-- If a property doesn’t pass, consider a larger down payment, lower rate, or alternative loan type.
+If a property doesn’t pass the test, consider a larger down payment, lower rate, or an alternative loan type.

 What Is the FHA Self-Sufficiency Test?

-The FHA self-sufficiency test is a newer guideline that determines whether a property’s rental income can cover its full payment.
+The FHA self-sufficiency test is a newer guideline that determines whether a property’s rental income can cover its full monthly mortgage payment.

-A triplex or four-plex is not eligible for FHA financing unless its rental income potential exceeds the payment.
+A triplex or fourplex is not eligible for FHA financing unless its rental income potential exceeds the payment amount.
 The rule does not apply to duplexes.

 For example, you can use an FHA loan on a 4-unit home with $4,000 in eligible rental income (after the vacancy factor is applied) only if the payment is less than or equal to $4,000.